 Congressman Salud Carbajal proudly represents the 24th Congressional District of California.
-The District includes the entirety of San Luis Obispo and Santa Barbara Counties, and a portion of Ventura County.
+The District includes the entirety of Santa Barbara County and portions of San Luis Obispo and Ventura counties.

 Prior to representing the Central Coast in Congress, Salud served as Santa Barbara County’s First District Supervisor for twelve years.
 As County Supervisor, Salud championed the development of the Blue Ribbon Budget Task Force to examine our county operations and budget process.
 He has also advocated for health and social service safety net programs for our most vulnerable residents, co-sponsoring an initiative to provide health insurance for all the County's children and spearheading the creation of a job skills and mentorship program for at-risk youth throughout the County.

 In Congress, Salud has demonstrated a strong commitment to protecting our natural environment and resources, enhancing public safety, creating economic opportunities, and working regionally to address our transportation, housing, and workforce challenges.

 A long-time advocate for our environment, Salud’s first act in Congress was the California Clean Coast Act which bans future offshore oil and gas drilling on California’s coast.
 He also is a member of the bi-partisan Climate Solutions Caucus, which serves as a working group dedicated to advancing proposals that will mitigate and reduce climate change, while at the same time encouraging economic growth and job creation.